December 26, 2015

 On the chair in the background is Janet's Beautiful Crissy doll.

-Did you notice our cat Marvin under the wrapping paper?
+Did you notice the cat Marvin under the wrapping paper?

 Above, Janet bombs around in my Krazy Kar while I try to yank